Want to know how to start a blog?

 You can install WordPress on your blog through your hosting provider’s control panel.
 It takes only a few minutes to install and then you’re done.
 One click install and you don’t even need to know coding.
 It’s free, but it only works on self-hosted sites.

-Go to Bluehost.com and click on the login button in the upper right-hand corner.
+Go to Hostgator.com and click on the “Customer Portal” upper right-hand corner to login.

-4. On the next screen, click on the green Install button.
+4. On the next screen, fill out the details for your new blog.

 5. Next, select the domain you would like to install WordPress on from the drop-down menu.
 This is easy if you only have one domain.

-6. On the next screen, click the box next to “Show advanced options” and enter the information for site, such as the name and admin information.
+6. On the next screen, enter the information for site, such as the name and admin information.
 I highly recommend not to use “admin” or the complete name of your blog as your username.
 Make it easy for you to remember, but difficult for hackers to figure out.

-Read and accept the terms and conditions and click the green “Install Now” button.
+Read and accept the terms and conditions and click the green “Install WordPress” button.

 The next screen will let you know the installation was a success and you are now ready to design your WordPress site.